NewsPalm Beach CountyRegion C Palm Beach CountyLoxahatchee Acreage

 Before Project Tango came before the board, the county commission had already approved the Central Park Commerce Center — a 202-acre site zoned for 206,000 square feet of data center space and 1,814,000 square feet of warehouse space.

-WATCH: Data center future in Palm Beach County
+WATCH: What's the future of data centers in Palm Beach County?

 Residents in western Palm Beach County celebrated Wednesday night's outcome.